-The thought of travelling with a baby can send even the most seasoned traveller into panic mode.
+The thought of traveling with a baby can send even the most seasoned traveler into panic mode.
 The list of things you need to take, do and buy can be endless.
 You worry about where they will sleep, how they will sleep, what they will eat, how they will cope on the plane and a million other things.

-So to help you take the stress out of travelling with babies and toddlers we have pulled together a comprehensive list of the best products, tips and ticks to make travelling with babies and toddlers a breeze!
+So to help you take the stress out of traveling with babies and toddlers we have pulled together a comprehensive list of the best products, tips, and tricks to make traveling with babies and toddlers a breeze!

 5 Best Travel Products for Babies

-There’s a million different travel products out there for babies and it’s hard to know which ones are useful and which ones are just a gimmick.
-So with that in mind we have pulled together our 5 best travel products for babies that have been tried and tested by us!
+There are a million different travel products out there for babies and it’s hard to know which ones are useful and which ones are just a gimmick.
+So with that in mind, we have pulled together our 5 best travel products for babies that have been tried and tested by us!

 I would have given my right arm to have this when we took Tully to the UK when she was 2 months old.
 She wouldn’t sleep a wink in the bassinet on the plane because it was wide open and she could see everything going on around you.
 The Fly Babee also doubles as a pram cover so you only need the one item.
 It is the best invention ever.

 2. Babyzen Yoyo Travel Stroller

 The Baby Zen Yoyo is fantastic.
 It’s lightweight (6.5kg) and easy to fold and unfold.
 However, it’s most magical feature is that you can take it onboard the plane and store it in the overhead lockers!
 No more checking your pram and having to get it back at the luggage carousel.
 The Yoyo is only 44cm wide so it fits down the aisle of the plane as well.
 You have two options, the 0+, which lays flat and parent faces, or the 6mth +, which is outward facing.
 It also comes with a shoulder strap so you can carry it like a bag.